 Since the onset of the COVID-19 outbreak, SMEs are in an especially vulnerable position.
 As the key pillar of Singapore’s economy, their survival and ability to restart operations quickly will be a bellwether for the economy as a whole.
 For many companies, the only option is to accelerate their pace in enterprise digitization to minimize the impact and build the digital foundation for a strong recovery.

 While 83% of businesses in Singapore have digital strategies in place, only 1 in 4 SMEs deemed their initiatives to be successful.
 One of the biggest reasons for these difficulties is that, while companies have had many digital plans in place, they didn’t integrate the right digital capabilities into their existing business to drive the business forward.
-One of the first steps for a digital transformation for businesses is to optimize the way they handle paper documents and other data.
+One of the first steps for a digital transformation for businesses is to optimize the way they handle paper documents, file management and other data.

 Accelerating to the path of digitization